AlanSavio25/DeepSingleImageCalibration/README.md

 Then, you can run inference using:

 ```
-python calib.calib.run --img_dir imagedir
+python calib.calib.run --img_dir imagedir --weights_dir weights
 ```
-This results in annotated images along with json results stored in `results/images`.
+This results in annotated images along with prediction results stored in `results/images`.

-For a quick setup where you don't need to install anything, navigate to the Colab page linked above.
+For a quick setup for testing, navigate to the Colab page linked at the top of this page.
 Here, you can add your images and test the network by following the instructions.

 ## Trained Network Weights